Xavier Suarez: 2020

 Suarez was an unsuccessful candidate in the 2020 election for Mayor of Miami-Dade County.
 In the first round, Suarez placed fourth with 10.5% of the vote.

 2025 Miami mayoral campaign

 In July 2025, Suarez confirmed that he would run again for mayor in the 2025 Miami mayoral election.
-Suarez currently affiliates with the Republican Party.
-He is considered one of the six leading candidates in the thirteen-candidate field.
+Suarez was at the time, either an Independent or a Republican.
+He was considered one of the six leading candidates in the thirteen-candidate field, but was eliminated in the primary after receiving only 4.9% of the vote.

-His main policies have included supporting an expansion of the Miami-Dade Transit "trolley" service; support for a state freeze property of taxes for residences in Miami under the county's median value of $575,000 (a proposal introduced by State Rep. Vicki Lopez); and support for a state takeover of disaster insurance for new affordable housing projects.
+His main policies included supporting an expansion of the Miami-Dade Transit "trolley" service; support for a state freeze of property taxes for residences in Miami under the county's median value of $575,000 (a proposal introduced by State Rep. Vicki Lopez); and support for a state takeover of disaster insurance for new affordable housing projects.
 Suarez also proposed making public transit in Miami fare free.
 Suarez voiced support for a proposal to amend the city charter to expand the Miami Commission from five seats to nine seats and to move city elections from off-years to even years (coinciding with federal elections).